Socially Aware Bias Measurements for Hindi Language Representations: Introduction

-In this work, we make three main contributions: (i) using a careful study of the social and cultural composition of the Indian society, we highlight and devise measures to detect, and quantify different societal biases present in Hindi language representations, (ii) we discuss the gendered nature of Hindi language and the implications it has on the bias detection techniques, and (iii) we demonstrate how translation of word lists or one-to-one mapping of bias measures across languages is insufficient to detect biases meaningfully.
-In particular, word lists are commonly used both for detection and mitigation of biases in word representations.
-Even when detecting the same societal bias in a different language, direct translations of the words from English into the target language whose representations are being evaluated, does not suffice in achieving the same goals as the words may not exist, be commonly used or associated with the same sentiment or bias (Section \ref{sec:investigating}).
-Sentiments (good, bad, evil, etc) too can be encoded by distinct sets of objects and words (Section \ref{sec:investigating}).
-Along with this social awareness, the differences in language structure, the changes in grammar, etc., all play important roles in understanding biased associations and distinguishing them from meaningful ones , which we demonstrate in this work.
+In this work, we make three main contributions: (i) with a careful study of the social and cultural composition of the Indian society, we highlight and devise measures to detect and quantify different societal biases present in Hindi language representations, and show gender, caste and religion bias in the language; (ii) we discuss the gendered nature of Hindi and the implications it has on the bias detection techniques for gender bias, highlighting the importance of leveraging linguistic knowledge when developing bias detection methods; and (iii) we demonstrate how the translation of word lists or one-to-one mapping of bias measures across languages is insufficient to detect biases meaningfully, indicating how bias measurement methods cannot be directly adapted from one language to another.
+Even when detecting the same societal types of biases in a different language, translations of the words from English into the target language whose representations are being evaluated, does not suffice as the words may not exist, nor be commonly used or associated with the same sentiment or bias.
+Sentiments (good, bad, evil, etc) can also be encoded by distinct sets of objects and words (see Section \ref{sec:investigating} for discussion).

+All these discoveries call for socio-cultural awareness, and attention to the differences in language structures and grammars in multilingual fairness studies.
+We hope this work can shed lights for future studies in these directions\footnote{Code is available at \href{https://github.com/vijit-m/SocHindi}{https://github.com/vijit-m/SocHindi}}.